bookchainio/steem-whitepaper/SteemWhitePaper.md

     Allocation= M * U / S

-A user would be entitled to an average bandwidth of M \* U / S. Any time a transaction would cause the user’s average to go above this threshold they would be unable to transact until enough time passes to lower the average.
+A user would be entitled to an average bandwidth of M \* U / S. Any time a transaction would cause the user's average to go above this threshold they would be unable to transact until enough time passes to lower the average.

 The network can increase the reserve ratio, anytime blocks are less than half the target capacity and decrease it anytime they are more than half.
 The algorithm used to adjust R is designed to react quickly to decrease the reserve ratio when there is a surge in demand, while acting slowly to increase the reserve ratio in period of low demand.